About the Conference

 - Transformative research practices in sustainability science

-In the spirit of Meadows’ work there will also be emergent themes dictated by inspiring research that falls outside the confines of the themes outlined above.
+In the spirit of Meadows’ work there also were emergent themes dictated by inspiring research that fell outside the confines of the themes outlined above.

-We hope that this conference will help us move from incremental to transformational change; extend our thinking about complex sustainability challenges and deepen our collective and transdisciplinary research practices.
-We very much look forward to seeing you in Lüneburg in February 2019.
+We were hoping that this conference would help us move from incremental to transformational change; extend our thinking about complex sustainability challenges and deepen our collective and transdisciplinary research practices.